tsu2000/genshin_wishes/README.md

 # genshin_5star_chances

-Calculates the chances relating to pulling a 5-Star Character/Weapon in the action RPG, Genshin Impact.
+Visualises the probability of pulling a 5-Star Character/Weapon based on current pity in Genshin Impact.

 **Link to Web App**: